 This conference is intended for parents, advocates, educators, youth programming, healthcare and other interested community organizations.

-Here are a few articles and academic papers related to the conference focus:
+Here are resources related to the conference focus: